 A few hours of your time could potentially save your life.
 Here are some ways to find free self-defense classes and resources:

-3. Call Your School’s Campus Safety Department
+Call a Campus Safety Department

 Some colleges offer a variety of free self-defense courses through their campus safety programs.
 For example, the University of Denver offers 10 types of classes, ranging from rape prevention to active shooter awareness programs.

 If you’re a college student, call your school’s campus-safety office and see what they have to offer.
 If they don’t currently offer free self-defense classes, you may inspire them to.
 It never hurts to ask!